Delta-rs Geometry Processing

 Production Troubleshooting Paths

-For persistent transaction conflicts, inspect the delta_log/_delta_log directory for concurrent commit collisions.
-Use delta-rs conflict resolution policies (MERGE with WHEN MATCHED clauses) to serialize geometry updates safely.
+For persistent transaction conflicts, inspect the _delta_log directory for concurrent commit collisions.
+Use delta-rs conflict resolution policies (MergeSchema or retry with backoff) to serialize geometry updates safely.
 Consult the official Delta Lake Transaction Protocol for isolation level guarantees and conflict resolution semantics.